 What to See

 Three floors of galleries feature the Museum’s collection, rotating special exhibitions, and galleries dedicated to the three generations of Wyeth artists.
 Throughout the Museum families will find many works appealing to children including paintings and sculptures of animals, illustrations of pirates and characters from classic adventure stories, and colorful landscape and still life paintings.
-On the ground floor, artwork by students from local schools is on view in a rotating exhibition, Imagine Brandywine.
+In the third floor hallway alongside the river, artwork by students from local schools is on view in a rotating exhibition, Imagine Brandywine.